 - All PGAU GENERATE trace messages are designated PGU-39nnn.
-Refer to the \$ORACLE HOME/pg4appc/mesg/pguus.msg file for more information about any given trace message. - The pgau.trc trace message output file is overwritten by the next invocation of GENERATE, regardless of the TRACE specification.
+Refer to the %ORACLE_HOME%\pg4appc\mesg\pguus.msg file for further information on any given trace message. - The pgau.trc trace message output file is overwritten by the next invocation of GENERATE, regardless of the TRACE specification.
 A trace header record is always written to the pgau.trc file.
 If a particular trace file is to be saved, it must be copied to another file before the next invocation of GENERATE. - TRACE options can be specified in any order or combination, and can also be specified with PKGEX operand on the same GENERATE statement. - You must place ";" at the end of the command.